Carthage National Museum

 In 1975, excavations exposed a Late Roman house with fragments of Roman mosaics and further off the property was a large church dating to the 5th century.
 Building plans to create a site museum went into effect in 1983; a year later the museum opened through financial donations from 59 members of a non-profit organization EARTHWATCH.
 The museum is a collaboration of specialists and volunteers who dedicated their talents and resources to preserve the threatened site of the ancient Mediterranean, Carthage.

 The Carthage National Museum is located near the Cathedral of Saint-Louis of Carthage.
 It allows visitors to appreciate the magnitude of the city during the Punic and Roman eras.
 Some of the best pieces found in excavations are limestone/marble carvings, depicting animals, plants and even human sculptures.
 Of special note is a marble sarcophagus of a priest and priestess from the 3rd century BC, discovered in the necropolis of Carthage.
 The Museum also has a noted collection of masks and jewelry in cast glass, Roman mosaics including the famous "Lady of Carthage", a vast collection of Roman amphoras.
 It also contains numerous local items from the period of the Byzantine Empire.
 Also on display are objects of ivory.

+The museum is currently closed for an indefinite period.

 History of the museum

-The museum was founded in 1875 by Cardinal Charles Martial Lavigerie in the premises of the monastery; its name until 1956 was the Museum Lavigerie.
+The museum was founded in 1875 by the White Fathers of Cardinal Charles Martial Lavigerie in the premises of the Chapelle Saint-Louis de Carthage as the "Musée Saint-Louis", in order to house the finds from the excavations of Alfred Louis Delattre.
+Its name from 1899-1956 was the Museum Lavigerie.

 The museum is the product of excavations conducted by European archaeologists, in particular those made by Alfred Louis Delattre.
 The Annex was used at first to house the items found in searches in the necropolis of Carthage and excavations of the St. Louis hill but also Douimès, the hill of Juno, the Sainte-Monique Hill and also the Carthaginian Christian basilicas.
 However, many object unearthed were sold to tourists when the museum had a number of examples of similar objects.

 The museum received its present name in 1956 and opened for the first time as a national museum in 1963.
 It has undergone extensive restructuring in the 1990s, and has now been redesigned to accommodate new discoveries on the site of Carthage, especially the product of searches conducted as part of the international campaign of the UNESCO, from 1972-1995.